uhasker/getting-things-done-in-next-js/src/chapter7/03-react-effects.md

 Our effect fetches a the task from the API and then sets a state called `title` after the fetch is completed.
 Because we only want this to happen on the initial component render, we specify an empty dependency array.

-Note that we don't have a cleanup function in our effect - normally we would abort the request here.
+Note that we don't have a cleanup function in our effect—normally we would abort the request here.
 However this is out of scope for this introductory book.

 ### You Rarely Need an Effect